 1 Introducing the Kingdom of God (begin a ten-part series)

 In v.
 12 a modern saying could help: “Nothing succeeds like success” (France offers this idea).
 If you have success, you have more success.
 If you have more of the kingdom, then your soul or mind is enlarged to receive more of it.
-God is looking for hungry and expansive souls, so he can deposit more kingdom riches.
+God is looking for hungry and expansive souls, so he can deposit more kingdom riches in them.

 As for vv.
 13-14, they could be paraphrased thus: “I speak parables to them instead of plain teaching because they have spiritually dull and stubborn minds.
 The parables do not promote spiritual dullness or stubbornness but they only make it easier to remain dull and stubborn and therefore the dull and stubborn lose what little they have at first” (France, p.
 513, n.
 15, who got the idea from C. A. Evans).